 Transfers Any Rotarian moving to a new area or wishing to change from, say, a lunchtime to an evening club may be proposed for membership of another club by his present Club secretary.
 There must be exceptional circumstances why a Club would not accept a member who wished to transfer.
 It always makes sense for the aspirant member to attend two or three meetings of the new club before pursuing an application to join.
 Once formalities are completed, no induction ceremony is necessary.

-Trustees The Club elects/confirms 4 trustees of the Charitable Trust each year at the AGM; the Trustees have the responsibility of ensuring that the club complies with all relevant charity law as required by the Charity Commission.
-The Trustees are the signatories to the Club’s bank accounts
+Trustees The Club elects/confirms 4/5 trustees of the Charitable Trust each year at the AGM; the Trustees have the responsibility of ensuring that the club complies with all relevant charity law as required by the Charity Commission.
+The Trustees are the signatories to the Club’s bank accounts.

 VTT - Vocational Training Team A vocational training team (VTT) is a group of professionals who travel to another country either to learn more about their profession or to teach local professionals about a particular field.
-Under Future Vision, Rotary Foundation district, global, and packaged grants all support VTTs, but each grant type has different requirements.
+Rotary Foundation district and global grants all support VTTs, but each grant type has different requirements.

 Youth Exchange Arranges periods abroad for young people.
 The idea is not to fund holidays but to give suitable youngsters of from 14 years old upwards an opportunity to travel and benefit from time spent in a foreign country staying (usually) at the home of a Rotarian.
 The stay can be short (two weeks) or as long as a school year.
 District 1070, which is the level at which the scheme is administered, naturally offers reciprocal arrangements for young people coming from Overseas.